labaneilers/imgsrv/Readme.md

 <img srcset="http://my-imgsrv-instance.somedomain.com/?u=https%3A%2F%2Fwww.somedomain.com%2Fimages%2Ffoo.png&w=500&webp=1 1x, http://my-imgsrv-instance.somedomain.com/?u=https%3A%2F%2Fwww.somedomain.com%2Fimages%2Ffoo.png&w=1000&webp=1 2x">
 ```

-Note that you could also use a function (like the one above) to generate these URLs client-side (i.e. via React components).
+Note that you could also use a function (like the one above) to generate these URLs client-side (e.g. via React components).

 ## Deployment